 How Can Short Float Benefit You?

-Many of them are horrible companies with awful fundamentals.
-More often than not, these junk stocks attract aggressive short sellers.
-And momentum traders.
+Many of them are garbage companies with terrible fundamentals.
+And these junk stocks attract a lot of aggressive short sellers as well as momentum traders.

-If a stock has a high short interest and it’s making new highs, it’s likely you’ll get a short squeeze.
+If a stock has a high short interest and is making new highs, it’ll squeeze.
 Even more so if the stock is low float.

 It’s a little counterintuitive.
 The higher the short float, the more likely a squeeze.
 If you’re looking to short a stock, find a lower short float.